Coosa Backcountry Trail

 “A gorgeous singletrack stretch of southern Appalachia with plenty of elevation gain.”— Jason Doedderlein

 The singletrack trail passes through prototypical southern Appalachian forest and gives the hiker some serious, and steep, inclines.

 You begin your adventure by heading to Vogel State Park.
 Head to the visitor center, where a map can be obtained (which can be helpful due to other intersecting trails), and begin to follow the green blazes.
 Near cabin number 7, there will be a sign guiding you to the right and to the trailhead.

 The trailhead is the beginning of both the Coosa Backcountry Trail as well as Bear Hair Gap Trail.
 The trail follows the creek until it hits a dirt road.
 From here you can head right or left.
 This description will cover traveling right, or counter-clockwise.

 Shortly after heading right on the dirt road, the green-blazed Coosa Backcountry Trail bears right while the Bear Hair Gap Trail splits to the left.
 The Coosa climbs to GA 180 (Wolf Pen Gap Rd).
 Cross 180 and begin to descend to W Wolf Creek where there is a small camp area.

 Past the creek, another climb follows, before leveling out and heading to Calf Stomp Rd.
 Cross the road and climb toward the namesake of the trail, Coosa Bald, which will be on your right.
-For a time, Duncan Ridge Trail
+For a time, Duncan Ridge Trail joins in the merriment.